-- · Arrange food items so that air is allowed to circulate freely. - DO NOT cover the shelves with paper or plastic. - Keep the area at the back of the refrigerator clean and free of debris. - Check that the exterior Refrigerator Vent is free of any obstructions (i.e., spider webs, bird nests, etc.). - $\circ$ $\:$ Use a soft cloth to dust off the debris. - For optimum efficiency and performance, the refrigerator should be checked at least twice a year as part of routine maintenance.
+- Arrange food items so that air is allowed to circulate freely. - DO NOT cover the shelves with paper or plastic. - Keep the area at the back of the refrigerator clean and free of debris. - For optimum efficiency and performance, the refrigerator should be checked at least twice a year as part of routine maintenance. - If equipped with an exterior Refrigerator Vent, check that it is free of any obstructions (spider webs, bird nests, etc.). - Use a soft cloth to dust off any debris.